 How quickly do you want to ‘Go-To-Market’?

-Native apps have longer and at times extended timelines while hybrid is an easier job as it extracts content and matter from the existing website or server—a perfect choice for those who want to hit the market ASAP.
+Native apps have longer and at times extended timelines while the hybrid is an easier job as it extracts content and matter from the existing website or server—a perfect choice for those who want to hit the market ASAP.

 Do you have a big budget or a conservative one?